 The ensuing battle lasted 15 days and resulted in 549 American deaths.
 More than 2,650 Japanese soldiers were killed, and the U.S. did prevail.

 Interesting note: The Kiska battlefield, nearly 1400 miles west of Anchorage, remains nearly fully intact.
 There are probably some great stories worth digging up, for an intrepid travel writer who wants to seek them out.

 But the National Park Service discourages visitors, pointing out that there are likely bombs and ammunition that never detonated still buried in the tundra.

 3 ‘Northern Exposure’ was reportedly inspired by the town of Talkeetna.

-4 Three other states have fewer residents than Alaska.
+4 Two other states have fewer residents than Alaska.

 5 Alaska is showcased in some of the best reality tv shows.